bitcoin-unlimited/BUwiki/autofinalization_parking.md

 An eclipse or partition attack is an attack in which the target node or nodes cannot communicate outside of the eclipsed group, except via the attacker.

-If an attacker can maintain an eclipse or partition for the autofinalization depth number of blocks, the isolated nodes will persistently fork from the other nodes.
+If an attacker can maintain an eclipse or partition for the auto-finalization depth number of blocks, the isolated nodes will persistently fork from the other nodes.

-Autofinalization therefore imports the networking architecture and source code into the forking attack surface of the cryptocurrency, whereas it was previously only a problem for doublespend attacks.
+Auto-finalization therefore imports the networking architecture and source code into the forking attack surface of the cryptocurrency, whereas it was previously only a problem for doublespend attacks.

 ### Node Synchronization Failure